jalilian/EASF/Mozambique/sampling_program.md

 # ESAF sampling program
-The sampling plan so far has been executed according to the following table:
+The sampling plan so far has been executed according to the following tables:

 ## Year 1 sampling program